TMarwah/P4Tigers/README.md

 -runtime: http://104.63.255.27/

 # 1/15 Individual Support
-Charlie:
+Charlie: This week, my main focus was making an about us page that utilized bootstrap.
+I also helped with integrating the HTML template.
+My evidence can be seen on January 15th in the commit history.
-Scrum Master Evaluation: Charlie did a lot of work on the about us page and worked with Tanmay on integratign the HTML Template(20/20)
+- Scrum Master Evaluation: Charlie did a lot of work on the about us page and worked with Tanmay on integratign the HTML Template(20/20)

-Tanmay:
+Tanmay: Throughout the week, I was working on integrating the HTML template for our shop site.
+I also helped with resizing images and adding some animations.
+Evidence can be seen on January 14th as well as some of this work being done previously on January 7th.
-Scrum Master Evaluation: Tanmay was the main factor in integrating the html page and did lots of work on images and animations(20/20)
+- Scrum Master Evaluation: Tanmay was the main factor in integrating the html page and did lots of work on images and animations(20/20)

 Rohan:
-Scrum Master Evaluation: Rohan helped to integrate the images and gifs and was mostly focused on front end such as the base login page(18/20)
+- Scrum Master Evaluation: Rohan helped to integrate the images and gifs and was mostly focused on front end such as the base login page(18/20)

-Eshaan: I deployed the website on the Raspberry Pi and assisted Charlie with help on the HTML Scrum Master Evaluation: Eshaan deployed the website onto the Raspberry Pi and assisted Charlie with the HTML(18/20)
+Eshaan: I deployed the website on the Raspberry Pi and assisted Charlie with help on the HTML.
+- Scrum Master Evaluation: Eshaan deployed the website onto the Raspberry Pi and assisted Charlie with the HTML(18/20)

 *Scrum Master grading in accordance with their code commits in the history on github repo
 # Assignments